Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: The Model

 The radial ($R$) and vertical ($Z$) density profiles of an initially thin stellar disk with a disk size $R_{\rm s}$ are proportional to $\exp (-R/R_{0}) $ with scale length $R_{0} = 0.2R_{\rm s}$ and to ${\rm sech}^2 (Z/Z_{0})$ with scale length $Z_{0} = 0.04R_{\rm s}$, respectively, in all dwarf galaxy models.
 The gas disk with a size $R_{\rm g}=2R_{\rm s}$ is also assumed to have a scale length of $R_{0, g}$ and a vertical scale length $Z_{0,g}$.
 In addition to the rotational velocity caused by the gravitational field of stellar and gaseous disk, bulge, and dark halo components, the initial radial and azimuthal velocity dispersions are assigned to the disc component according to the epicyclic theory with Toomre's parameter $Q$ = 1.5 for all dwarf galaxy models.
 The vertical velocity dispersion at a given radius is set to be 0.5 times as large as the radial velocity dispersion at that point.
 We investigate only the thin disk models with $R_{\rm s}=5$ kpc (i.e., $R_0=\qty{1}{\kilo\pc}$) in the present study, though the results might depend on the initial disk structures and kinematics.
 A stellar bar, which can possibly trigger a central starburst, cannot be formed from gravitational instability in the initial disks, because the initial stellar disk fractions are very small ($ \approx 0.006$, i.e., very weakly self-gravitating).

 In order to investigate chemical enrichment, star formation, and dust formation and evolution in dwarf-dwarf mergers, we adopt the same code and model as those used in our previous studies that investigated metal and dust enrichments in galaxies \defcitealias{Bekki2013}{B13} \citep[hereafter \citetalias{Bekki2013}, \citet{Bekki2015}]{Bekki2013}.
 Since the details are given in \citetalias{Bekki2013}, we here briefly describe the models.
 The only minor difference between this study and \citetalias{Bekki2013} is that the time evolution of Ba and Eu in galaxies is newly investigated in the present chemodynamical simulations: it should be stressed here that dust-phase Ba and Eu abundances are not considered in the present study due to the lack of knowledge about their depletion levels in ISM.
+The mass and size resolutions of the simulations presented here are \qty{2000}{\Msun} and \qty{35}{\pc}, respectively, for $M_{\text{dm}}=\qty{e10}{\Msun}$ models.
+This resolution is limited by the available compute time for the project.
 Galaxy-wide star formation in dwarf mergers is based on the observed Kennicutt-Schmidt law, i.e., SFR$\propto \rho_{\rm g}^{\alpha_{\rm sf}}$ \citep{Kennicutt1998}, where $\alpha_{\rm sf}$ is the slope of the power-law and set to be 1.5 in the present study, as observed.
 Conversion from gas particles into new collisionless stellar particles is assumed to occur if the local density exceeds a threshold density for star formation ($\rho_{\rm th}$).
 As described later, this threshold gas density can have an influence on the final [Ba/Fe] of the simulated SCs.
 Feedback effects from CCSNe and SNIa are both incorporated, though those from NSMs are yet to be done.
 The same chemical yields from CCSNe, SNIa, and AGB stars as those used in \citetalias{Bekki2013} are adopted in the present study for the Salpeter IMF \citep{Salpeter1955}.
 The model parameters for dust formation, growth, and destruction (e.g., dust yields and growth timescale) adopted in the present study are exactly the same as those in \citetalias{Bekki2013}.
-Initial [Fe/H] are assumed to be free parameters so that the best initial [Fe/H] can be derived to explain the observed final [Ba/Fe] and [Fe/H] of NGC1569-B.